robocarstore/donkeycar-images/README.md

 The reset script will reset the current system to a clean state.

 ```
-# Run either one of the following command
+# Run the following command

-/opt/donkey-images/pre-release-v3.sh
 /opt/donkey-images/pre-release-v4.sh
 ```